 Cantidad disponible: 2 disponibles

 Paperback.
-Condición: new.
-Paperback.
+Condición: New.
 Families can develop self-destructive routines so predictable that members seem to be following a script each coming in on cue as the plot unfolds.
 Such scripts can be altered, however, when therapists help clients learn to improvise new patterns of relating.
 This book presents an innovative approach to doing just that--incorporating into therapy elements of script theory and recent findings in attachment research, including those related to narrative.
 Developing a new attachment concept, the secure family base, from which individuals can feel safe enough to explore and improvise new scripts, Byng-Hall shows how insecure relationship patterns can be changed both during and after therapy.
 Jargon-free and illustrated with detailed clinical case material, this book presents a comprehensive conceptual framework that illuminates the central issues of therapy practice with families, couples, children, and adults.
-Developing a new systematic attachment concept, "the secure family base", the author shows how families can change insecure relationship patterns both during and after therapy.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
-Nº de ref. del artículo: 9781572300668
+Nº de ref. del artículo: LU-9781572300668

 Cantidad disponible: Más de 20 disponibles